replicadse/hydrogen/CODE_OF_CONDUCT.md

 # Code of conduct

-## The BSDFL
+## The BDFL

-BSDFL stands for benevolent senior developer for life.\
+BDFL stands for benevolent dictator for life.\
-This project's BSDFL is [replicadse](https://github.com/replicadse).
+This project's BDFL is [replicadse](https://github.com/replicadse).
 His word counts, no matter the circumstances.

 ## Guidelines